 You may also be interested in this in-depth report of Dr. Moir’s research process in STAT.

 This Week’s Guests:

-Robert D. Moir, PhD, is Assistant Professor in Neurology at Harvard Medical School.
-He is also Assistant Professor in Neurology at MGH Neurology Research.
-His research focuses on the biochemical and cellular mechanisms involved in neurodegeneration in Alzheimer disease and aging.
-His most recent publication is on herpes virus and beta-amyloid in Neuron, July 11, 2018.
+We are sorry to note that Robert D. Moir, PhD, died of glioblastoma late in 2019.
+He was Assistant Professor in Neurology at Harvard Medical School and Assistant Professor in Neurology at MGH Neurology Research.
+His research focused on the biochemical and cellular mechanisms involved in neurodegeneration in Alzheimer disease and aging.
+You can find his publication on herpes virus and beta-amyloid in Neuron, July 11, 2018.
 The photo is of Dr. Moir.